touziboke/net11/posts/the-growing-disconnect-between-the-stock-market-and-the-real-economy.md

 2. Alternatively, the more aggressive investors would choose to hold on to the ride and enjoy the rewards of a liquidity driven market rally.
 One would be well advised to employ the [tools of technical analysis to watch closely for trend reversals](https://www.tradeciety.com/how-to-use-moving-averages/) and set [trailing stop loss orders to protect the hard-earned gains](https://www.tradingwithrayner.com/trailing-stop-loss/).

 In either case, investors would do well to remember the important principle of ***"Caveat Emptor"***.
+Ignore it at your own peril.